 - 11.15 Money laundering involves dealing with funds that are the proceeds of crime, which is illegal and strictly prohibited for all Ferrexpo employees.
 You must not enter into any transaction which you know or suspect involves the proceeds of crime.
-In many countries, it is a crime for a person to engage in a transaction involving the proceeds of crime where they know, or ought to know, that proceeds of crime are involved. - 11.16 You should ensure that you follow Ferrexpo customer approval (or "know your customer") procedures and that the information received is sufficient to provide comfort, as far as possible, that customers are not involved in any criminal activity. - 11.17 You should immediately raise any suspicions of money laundering with your manager and your Local Compliance Officer.
-Actions that should raise suspicions include: - 11.17.1 Payments in physical cash or cash equivalents (e.g. securities); - 11.17.2 Payments from several sources in payment of one invoice; - 11.17.3 Payments from accounts that are not the usual business account and payments made by parties other than the contract party; and - 11.17.4 Requests for overpayments, or requests to return payments already made without good reason. - 11.18 Ferrexpo must also ensure that it does not knowingly assist in financing or supporting terrorist activity.
+In many countries, it is a crime for a person to engage in a transaction involving the proceeds of crime where they know, or ought to know, that proceeds of crime are involved. - 11.16 Ferrexpo does not tolerate any activities related to money laundering and does not participate in any suspicious transactions and shall deal only with counterparties who have a good reputation and carry out lawful economic activities. - 11.17 You should ensure that you follow Ferrexpo third parties approval (or "know your customer") procedures and that the information received is sufficient to provide comfort, as far as possible, that customers are not involved in any criminal activity. - 11.18 You should immediately inform the Compliance Office in case of any suspicions regarding the counterparties, the terms and conditions of the proposed transactions or any other suspicions of money laundering.
+Actions that should raise suspicions include: - 11.18.1 Payments in physical cash or cash equivalents (e.g. securities); - 11.18.2 Payments from several sources in payment of one invoice;

+- 11.18.3 Payments from accounts that are not the usual business account and payments made by parties other than the contract party; and - 11.18.4 Requests for overpayments, or requests to return payments already made without good reason. - 11.19 Ferrexpo must also ensure that it does not knowingly assist in financing or supporting terrorist activity.
 As part of the company's "know your customer" procedures, you must endeavour to ensure that you do not deal with any person proscribed by a government or international body as having known or suspected terrorist links.